 If you’re wondering what to do with unripe mangoes, here is an easy side dish that goes with most of your mains- meat, fish or vegetarian meals like rice and curry.
-This recipe is based on the South Indian green mango chutney, also called “mango pachadi“, with a modern twist.
+This recipe is based on the South Indian green mango chutney with ginger, also called “green mango pachadi“, with a modern twist.

-The traditional mango pachadi is a must-have side dish served with rice and curry on special occasions like the Tamil New Year’s Day.
-It symbolizes the year ahead that would be memorable, (sweet, spicy or may turn sour sometimes!), preparing you for the best and warning you of the worst.
+The traditional raw mango pachadi is a must-have side dish served with rice and curry on special occasions like Tamil New Year’s Day.
+It symbolizes the year ahead that would be memorable, (sweet, spicy or may turn sour sometimes!) preparing you for the best and warning you of the worst.

 But you don’t have to wait for special occasions.
-Make any occasion special with this sweet and tangy green mango chutney!
+Make any occasion special with this sweet and tangy raw mango chutney!

 QUICK TIP: If you’re left with more raw mangoes than this recipe requires, make this vibrant lentil salad with turmeric, another Indian recipe with unripe mangoes.
 You’ll fall in love with green mangoes and will never regret cutting a mango and realizing it has not ripened enough!

 There are many recipes out there that call for onions, garlic or even ripe mangoes.
 But this authentic mango chutney recipe uses just ginger, turmeric and green chilies along with jaggery.
 This is one of the best recipes that can be made from raw mangoes.